 "[Horses in Fantasyland] are capable of galloping full-tilt all day without a rest.
 Sometimes they do not require food or water.
 They never cast shoes, go lame or put their hooves down holes [...]
 Horses can be used just like bicycles, and usually are."

 Horses are cool.
-They're a sure-fire signal for fantasy medieval and western, can make the characters look good with a sufficiently awesome name or respectable pedigree, and most importantly, provide a relatively fast form of transport for the heroes.
+They're a sure-fire signal for fantasy medieval and western, can make the characters look good with a sufficiently awesome name or respectable pedigree, and most importantly, provide a relatively fast and reliable form of transport for the heroes.

 In all too many stories, that's really about as far as they take it.
 The horse doesn't eat, doesn't sleep, doesn't need any sort of special care.
 It'll charge into flame, to the sound of gunfire, and off of cliffs without the slightest hesitation.
 When men are fighting from atop it, only the rider will be struck and dismounted, while the horse will live on, nor will the horse itself participate in combat (real life war horses would often be trained to bite, kick and trample).
 If a horse dies, it will not be simply because it tripped, broke a leg and was put down.
 Nor will it age, even if it's a named Cool Horse who appears in a Long Runner for decades on end.
 Mares will never get pregnant, or even go into heat.
 Ungelded males will never get Distracted by the Sexy.